10 mistakes startups make when building with GenAI

 Source: Anthropic

 The trade-off between fairness and accuracy is messy, and there’s no universal solution.
-Adversarial training and algorithmic audits show promise, but startups rarely invest in them early.
+Adversarial training and algorithmic audits show promise but startups rarely invest in them early.
 Instead, they wait until users or regulators call them out.

 Mistake 9.
 Security as an afterthought

 This isn’t new.
 AI models have been tricked into leaking internal logic, private prompts, and even personal user information.
 And many founders don’t check where their AI tools send or store data.
-Some free API versions quietly reserve rights to user inputs for future training.
+Some free API versions quietly reserve the right to user inputs for future training.
 The fine print?
 Most don’t even read it.

 Mistake 10.
 Blind trust in AI results